 So should this burden be placed on staffing companies at all?
 Surely the end user client is in a better position to assess status?
 Under the proposals, if a public sector body contracts directly with a PSC, it is the public sector body that must assess whether or not the assignment falls within IR35 and, if it is within IR35, deduct and account for the employment income tax and NICs.
 If there is a staffing company in the contractual chain, the proposed changes require the public sector body to check the staffing company's compliance.
 Although recruitment industry trade associations and others are lobbying hard against the proposals, the government is unlikely to drop them altogether.
 A lobbying stance might therefore be that the burden of assessment as well as that of deducting and accounting for tax and NICs should be borne by public sector bodies in all circumstances, including where there is a staffing company in the contractual chain.

-The current detail of the proposals is available here.
 We will have to wait for publication of the Consultation Document, expected this summer, and draft legislation for more details of the proposed changes to IR35.